-Blox Staking is an open-source, fully non-custodial staking platform for Ethereum 2.0.
+Blox Staking is an open-source, fully non-custodial staking platform for Ethereum’s Proof of Stake upgrade.
 Blox was developed for security-conscious individuals who want a convenient way to stake on Eth2, but who don’t want to hand over control of their private keys to do so.
 User withdrawal keys AND validator keys are never stored by Blox, ensuring no compromises on custody whatsoever.

 The staking platform provides a user with a streamlined way to set up and run a validator from a self-contained Desktop App, Blox Live.
 Validator keys are kept completely segregated and secured in KeyVault – a remote signing environment powered by Hashicorp Vault with a proprietary plugin for signing functionalities featuring built-in slashing protection.
 Blox Infra ensures consistent connectivity to the blockchain and manages signing requests for each user’s personal KeyVault instance.
 This configuration empowers validators to optimize staking returns, minimize risks and keep complete control over their assets.

 A major motivator for Ethereum staking is the financial gains an individual will receive for helping secure the network.
 Current estimates foresee 15-18% annual percentage yield for Eth2 validators during the first year of staking, and 8-10% the following year.
 For a stake of 32 ETH, this represents the potential to earn close to 6 ETH per validator in the first year of staking alone.

 When making a financial decision like putting ETH at stake, one must consider the risk/reward ratio with the goal of maximizing potential returns while minimizing any risks of participation.
 In order to optimize the risk/reward ratio, the following factors must be considered:

 - Security of private validator and withdrawal keys

 - Security, fees and custody level of a staking service